 Welcome to the Amarillo Genealogical Society!

 Amarillo Genealogical Society is a non-profit organization formed in 1957.
 Everyone is welcome from beginner to expert genealogist.
-We meet in the Amarillo Downtown Library, located at 413 SE 4th Avenue, Amarillo, the first Monday of every month.
+We meet in the South Baptist Church, located at 5209 SW Georgia Street, Amarillo, the first Monday of every month.
 We have guest speakers, conference information, genealogy tidbits to assist in your search.

 Please explore our website and consider becoming a Member of our Society.